openshift-labs/learn-katacoda/introduction/deploying-python/intro.md

-When using OpenShift there are a number of different ways you can add an application.
-The main methods are:

-* Deploy an application from an existing container image.
+## Goal

-* Build and deploy from source code contained in a Git repository using a Source-to-Image builder.
+Learn how to deploy an application on OpenShift from source code using a Source-to-Image builder.

+## Concepts

-* Build and deploy from source code contained in a Git repository from a Dockerfile.
+* Build applications from source code on OpenShift

-In this course you will learn how to deploy an application from source code contained in a Git repository using a Source-to-Image builder.

-The example application which will be deployed is implemented using the Python programming language.
-You will learn how to deploy the application from the OpenShift web console, and from the command line using ``oc``.
+* OpenShift Web Console’s Topology view
+* OpenShift Projects and Applications
+* OpenShift oc tool’s new-app subcommand

+## Use case

+You can deploy an application on an OpenShift cluster to make the application easier to manage, scale, connect and monitor.

+This OpenShift cluster will self-destruct in one hour.